 - You are expected to sleep in the moving truck, so you quite literally have to put your life in the hands of your partner.

 - You may have no control over whom you get to drive with.

 Knowing Both Sides Leaves No Room for Lies

-With these pros and cons of team driving trucking jobs in mind, it helps ease the unknown aspect of team driving.
+So now you know the pros and cons of how team driving jobs work.
+Hopefully this blog helped ease your mind of the unknown aspects of team driving.
 The most important part of a team driving position is making sure that you are delivering for a company that knows how to utilize team drivers proficiently.
+Like Tinder, keep swiping left until you’ve found the right one for you!
 You don’t want to be stuck losing money because the carrier you work for doesn’t have enough miles to give you!

 LISTEN HERE for a first-hand account of what it’s like to team drive!